The Ultimate Alaska Cruise Packing List (2020)

 ☐ Sunglasses - You’ll still need sunglasses for every member of the family!

-☐ Brim hat - Added protection from the sun, we like this unisex one that both mom and dad can use!
+☐ Brim hat - Added protection from the sun.

 ☐ Disinfectant wipes - You can never be too sure when it comes to cleanliness.
-Pack some disinfectant wipes to sanitize areas where you’d eat or go in direct contact with.
+Pack some disinfectant wipes to sanitize areas where you’ll eat or go in direct contact with.

-☐ Thermal mug - This set is ideal for moms and dads who can’t survive without their early morning coffee!
+☐ Thermal mug - Ideal for moms and dads who can’t survive without their early morning coffee!

 ☐ Evening purse - A classy purse to go with your maxi or little black dress, it just keeps your look put together!